 WICKENBURG, ARIZONA -- Was our very FIRST experience using Priceline.com to book our weekend stay.
 We will never again use PRICELINE.COM to book a hotel.
 The hotel choice selected was at Quality Inn and was the worst experience we had ever had.
 In the room Not all the lights worked.
 My granddaughter and I fell while taking a shower.
 The bathmat in the tub was not properly attached to the bathtub.
-I had just gotten out of the shower and got the grandkids in to shower when the smoke alarm went off.
-There was a swarm of bees at the pool, vending machine's NOT properly w/all the item selections listed, snack machine- chip bag got stuck in the coil.
+I had just gotten out of the shower and got the grandkids into shower when the smoke alarm went off.
+There was a swarm of bees at the pool, vending machine's NOT properly with all the item selections listed, snack machine- chip bag got stuck in the coil.

-When I informed him of the vending machine not having the items, I had selected, he got defensive and said "There is nothing he could do about that, because the machine belongs to COKE."
+When I informed him of the vending machine not having the items I had selected, he got defensive and said, "There is nothing he could do about that, because the machine belongs to COKE."
 His face got red and was a little angry.
-The Front Desk Clerk then informed him of the issue w/the snack machine that the chip bag had not dispensed.
+The Front Desk Clerk then informed him of the issue with the snack machine that the chip bag had not dispensed.
 He started down the hall to see for himself and as he went past the housekeeping ladies, I heard him grumbling about us.
 I then heard someone whisper to him shhhh because, I was following behind him and the front-desk clerk.
 I then yelled at him saying I could hear him.

 MYSTIC, COLORADO -- Our experience was horrific.
 The fire alarm went off at 2:30 AM. **, the Front Office Manager, went down the hall, banging on doors, telling people to evacuate.
 The situation was very chaotic and we were given no information.
 I spoke to a girl who worked at the front desk and she said that she printed out a guest list before she went outside.
 However, there was no roll call taken so there was no way to tell if some people were still inside their rooms.
 If this had been a real disaster, this information would have been necessary.

 We went out the closest door- it was propped open with a large red plastic gas can.
 This is so dangerous, had there been a real fire!
 When we went out, people were shouting to leave the door propped open.
 It was freezing, standing outside for over a half hour without a jacket.
 Waiting in the car was not an option, as we went out without the car keys and were told not to go back inside the motel.
 When we finally came back inside, the hall was filled with the stench of cigarette smoke, as people were smoking by the door.

-Housekeeping was not up to the Choice Hotel standards.
+Housekeeping was not up to the Choice Hotels standards.
 When we checked in, there was an open bag of candy and an open bottle of soda in the room.
 I brought these to the front desk and was told that they would tell housekeeping.
 The bathroom sink faucet was corroded and had several hairs on it.
 The toilet seat was stained.
 There were nail clippings and other white particles on the carpet.
 There was a huge amount of dust in corners and along the baseboard.
+The electrical was not safe, as the microwave, refrigerator, and coffee maker were all plugged into the same outlet.
+The coffee maker did not work; it kept shutting off every thirty seconds.

-SUMTER, SOUTH CAROLINA -- I reserved one room for two nights and an additional room for another night(5/11 and 5/12 on the Choice Hotels website a week prior to our arrival.
-We arrived that motel at about 11:30 PM, that was nobody at the front desk, but there was a sign saying that someone would be back shortly, there was no bell to ring or button to push to summon an employee.
-After a ten minute wait a lady comes out and we proceed to check in.
+After a ten minute wait, a lady comes out and we proceed to check in.
 We go to our room.
-It's a typical motel room, which basically what I expected, the bathroom wasn't spotless, but I've seen far worse in my travels.
-The next morning before heading off to the racetrack, we took in the Continental breakfast which actually exceeded expectations, it had the usual fare, plus a waffle station, a toaster, and some hot dishes.
+It's a typical motel room, which basically what I expected.
+The bathroom wasn't spotless, but I've seen far worse in my travels.
+The next morning, before heading off to the racetrack, we took in the Continental breakfast which actually exceeded expectations.
+It had the usual fare, plus a waffle station, a toaster, and some hot dishes.

 I told him that neither key card worked, so he takes them back, runs them through a machine and hands them back.
 I head back over across the motel to where the rooms were and this time one of the two key cards work.
 So I schlep back over the front desk, this time around I get two different key cards, and they end up working correctly.
 The second room was pretty much the same as the first room, pretty much average in every way, which was all I was really hoping for.
 It's about 2:20 by this time, so I just take a shower and get some sleep.
 Check out was easy and quick.

 Overall, it's a pretty ordinary motel.
 The rooms are average, the breakfast spread is good, the service wasn't exactly amazing, but I do understand both nights were late check-ins.
 So I can't fault them too terribly for that.
-However a bell or some way to signal an employee that someone is waiting at front desk wouldn't be a bad idea.
+However, a bell or some way to signal an employee that someone is waiting at front desk wouldn't be a bad idea.
 The real plus here was that the rates were very reasonable for race weekend, so it was a good value for money in that respect.
 While it's not an utterly amazing place to stay, it wasn't terrible, and I've stayed in far worse hotel/motels before.
 I'd stay there again if I needed to.

+POINT PLEASANT, NEW JERSEY -- This was the most tense, uncomfortable, and nerve-wracking night I've ever spent in a motel or hotel.
+It's also the first time I've stayed in a motel/hotel and was not able to get to sleep at all; not even for a minute.
 We checked into the Quality Inn, Pt.
 Pleasant, NJ on 12/25, on a chilly, rainy Christmas Day.
 The room was small but clean and nicely furnished.
 It was very cold inside, however, and took several hours to warm up to a comfortable temperature.
 The bathroom remained uncomfortably cold during our entire stay.
 The heater in the room was noisy and kept kicking on/off frequently, and alternated between blowing warm air followed by blowing cold air each time the thermostat cycled off.

 But enough about the room.
 We left in mid-afternoon to go spend the holiday with family.
 We returned to the room about 11:30 P.M. and shortly after that heard loud banging/thumping/crashing noises from the room next door.
 This continued for about 20 minutes and was followed by loud and repeated pounding at the door of that room.
 When I looked out to see what was going on, the police were there and said they were trying to get the occupant to open the door, and get the situation resolved.
 I am not sure if they ever got the person to open the door, but my husband looked out shortly after that and the police were going into the lobby toward the front desk.

 After the police left, the noises continued all night -- constant crashing and banging of items against the wall, the sound of someone repeatedly rummaging through their personal items, and repeated opening and loud slamming of the door.
 The occupant seemed to keep leaving the room about every 1/2 hour to 45 minutes, and then would return shortly afterwards and start tossing things around again.
 At one point in the wee hours, a car arrived.
 I heard a female voice in the parking lot and then in the room.
-After about 30 minutes she left.
+After about 30 minutes, she left.
 The noise kept until about 6:00 a. m., when I finally gave up trying to sleep and got up to get ready to leave.